jotson/1gam-march2013/README.md

 - I really like the component/entity architecture
 - Development is very fast with SublimeText 2 + LiveReload + Chrome.
 Every time I hit save in my editor, the browser instantly refreshes with the new version of the game.
 - Working with text has a quirk where if you want multiple text entities with different attributes on screen at the same time then you *must* use DOM for text and you *must* use the css() method instead of textFont().
 - The entity attachment system is wonderful.
 In this game, there is a single entity that all of the individual invaders are simply attached to.
 That parent entity contains the movement AI and all of the invaders are just carried along with it.
+In turn, the shields are attached to the invaders.
 - Changing the width and height of an entity with attached sprites causes strange drawing glitches.